Best GPUs under $500 in 2025 – our top picks tested and reviewed

 To learn how capable the RTX 3070 is, we decided to test it in Cyberpunk 2077.
 This is one of the most demanding games out there, as it requires a powerful GPU to run smoothly.
 At 1080p, with everything set to Ultra, the card delivered 98 FPS.

-We then switched the resolution to 1440p, and the card was still able to achieve more than playable FPS, 62.
-However, the number dropped to 29 at 4K.
-However, we were disappointed, considering the card isn’t meant for 4K gaming.
+We then switched the resolution to 1440p, and the card still achieved more than playable FPS, 62.
+However, the number dropped to 29 at 4K, which disappointed us, considering the card isn’t meant for 4K gaming.
 For reference, the 4070, RTX 3070’s successor, gave us 108 and 74 FPS at 1080p and 1440p, respectively.

 Overall, for an old-gen card, the RTX 3070 still delivers great performance.
 If there’s a sale going on, you can pick it up for way less than $500.